Pollution Prevention and Chemical Substance Management

-Regulatory chart for environmentally hazardous chemical substances contained in products (excerpt)
+Link: Regulatory chart for environmentally hazardous chemical substances contained in products (excerpt)

-Regulatory chart for environmentally hazardous chemical substances used in manufacturing processes
+Link: Regulatory chart for environmentally hazardous chemical substances used in manufacturing processes

-Preventing Environmental Accidents and Soil Contamination
+Preventing Environmental Incidents and Soil Contamination

 We contract legally certified waste disposal specialists for the disposal of industrial waste and we visit their processing facilities regularly to ensure proper treatment.
 We also conduct surveys to minimize the risk of soil pollution caused by ground deformations when constructing plants.

 We would like to note that in fiscal 2020, Murata was not involved in any serious environmental incidents or breaches of environmental laws and regulations, and we were not subject to any fines or penalties.

 In principle, storage tanks for new and waste fuels, organic solvents, and acids and alkalis, in addition to raw water tanks for wastewater treatment, will be located above ground.
 If it is unavoidable that a tank must be positioned underground, a double-walled tank must be used.

 Locations in which fuels, as well as new and waste organic solvents, and acids and alkalis are handled will be provided with beds treated with a permeation barrier coating or made of stainless steel.

 - Prohibition of underground piping

 Pipes for transporting fuels as well as new and waste organic solvents, acids and alkalis, and waste liquids from industrial processes, will be located above ground.